How to Sell Art Online and Make Money: Passive Income for Artists

 What art can I sell online?

 A good way to start selling art online is by print-on-demand.
-Print-on-demand is a drop shipping model where products with your design are only made as orders come in.
+Print-on-demand is a dropshipping model where products with your design are only made as orders come in.
+Learn more about dropshipping here.
 That way you save both time and money you can spend on creating more art and developing new skills.

 To get started, you need to find your playing field—your niche.
 A niche is a specialized market that targets a specific audience and customizes its products to meet this audience’s needs.